district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

     } else {
         outputTextEdit->append(tr("File %1 created").arg(targetFile));
     }
+    // button of buttonBox
     buttonBox->button(QDialogButtonBox::Ok)->setEnabled(true);
 }

+// Whenever the external process writes to cerr, the updateOutputTextEdit()
+// slot is called.
+We read the error text and add it to the QTextEdit's
+// existing text.
+void ConvertDialog::updateOutputTextEdit()
+{
+    QByteArray newData = process.readAllStandardError();
+    QString text = outputTextEdit->toPlainText()
+                   + QString::fromLocal8Bit(newData);
+    outputTextEdit->setPlainText(text);
+}
 ```

+QTemporaryFile::open() since it conveniently defaults to opening in read-write mode.
+The QProcess::execute() static function runs an external process and blocks until the process has finished.

+In this section, we used QProcess to give us access to preexisting functionality.
+Using applications that already
+exist can save development time and can insulate us from the details of issues that are of marginal interest to
+our main application's purpose.
+Another way to access preexisting functionality is to link against a library that
+provides it.
+But where no suitable library exists, wrapping a console application using QProcess can work well.
+Another use of QProcess is to launch other GUI applications.
+However, if our aim is communication between
+applications rather than simply running one from another, we might be better off having them communicate
+directly, using Qt's networking classes or the ActiveQt extension on Windows.
+And if we want to launch the
+user's preferred web browser or email client, we can simply call QDesktopServices::openUrl().

 ### 13. Databases

+* &#x2610; TODO

 #### Connecting and Querying
 #### Viewing Tables